 Any web ad that displays scanning progress and then says that you have viruses or malware or anything else bad on your computer is fake!
 Web advertisements cannot scan your computer and these are cybercriminals' tricks to take over your computer by enticing you to buy a fake antivirus program (aka scareware, rogue software).
 Do not click on such ads!

 Read step 3 to select a free and effective anti-virus program and a free and effective anti-malware program.
-Do not forget to visit Malware Lab's Rogue Gallery to check quickly if you have some scareware installed.

 7. Do not send your personal or financial information (name, birthday, address, phone numbers, user names and password for online [bank] accounts, social security number, passport id, credit or debit card numbers, etc) to people, organizations and web sites you do not know.
 When someone sends you an e-mail claiming that you can earn thousands or millions of dollars by just letting someone use your bank account for money transfer, then this is a lie.
 They will steal your money or identity.
 If you do not know a person or organization, do not trust them.

-8. Take control of information you reveal about yourself in social networks (Facebook, Pinterest, Google+, Twitter, etc).
+8. Take control of information you reveal about yourself on social networks (Facebook, Pinterest, Google+, Twitter, etc).
 Do not share your personal information with everyone - this can be used in identity theft.
 Do not accept people you do not know as friends.
 Where possible, use restricted groups for new online friends and display them only your first name.

 9. If you think you can't live without P2P (peer-to-peer) programs such as BitTorrent, Soulseek, LimeWire, eMule, etc, make absolutely sure you are not sharing your whole hard drive contents or entire Documents folder.
 Create a dedicated download folder for each P2P program and share only that folder!
 If possible, limit shared file types to MP3 or something alike, but never share documents with extensions such as .doc, .txt, .rtf, .xls, etc.